Applied Forest Ecosystem Conservation

 Little Hogback Community Forest

 When VFF board member Deb Brighton developed the idea for the Little Hogback Community Forest back in 2007, she was motivated by compelling ecological, economic, and social issues surrounding forest ownership in Vermont.
 Forest ownership was no longer an economically sensible investment.
-Instead, rising property values had essentially made owning a forest a luxury, affordable only to wealthier households, and out of the reach of many of the community members who have traditionally hunted, hiked, and harvested there.
+Rising property values had essentially made owning a forest a luxury, affordable only to wealthier households, and out of the reach of many of the community members who have traditionally hunted, hiked, and harvested there.

 Deb’s research revealed sobering statistics:

 - 75% of forest land in Vermont is owned by private, non-commercial landowners, and 25% of that land is owned by people living outside the state.

 - Vermont’s forests are becoming increasingly fragmented.
 Between 2003 and 2007 alone, 4,000 new parcels smaller than 25 acres were sub-divided from larger parcels.

 - In 2007, the average market value of an acre of working forest in a parcel larger than 25 acres was $1,743/acre.
 Yet its value, based on its income-producing potential as determined by Vermont’s Current Use program, was $133.

 In response, Vermont Family Forests, in collaboration with the Vermont Land Trust, created the Little Hogback Community Forest LLC to make forestland ownership affordable and accessible for local residents, many of whom could not, individually, afford forestland.

 The Little Hogback Community Forest is a 115-acre parcel of forestland in Monkton jointly owned by 16 shareholders.
 Each shareholder purchases the right to enjoy and profit from carefully conserved forestland on which subdivision, development, and over-cutting are off limits.